adaltas/node-each/README.md

 );
 ```

-Note, in the majority of cases, items arrays which does not contains function and promises are handled with an handler function.
+Note, in the majority of cases, items (arrays) which do not contain functions and promises are handled with a handler function.

 ### Iteration over a list of functions

-Function are executed.
-Each handles both synchronuous and asynchronuous functions.
-In the latter case, function returns a promise and Each wait for its resolution.
+Functions are executed.
+Each handles both synchronous and asynchronous functions.
+In the latter case, functions return a Promise and Each wait for their resolution.

-Here a various way to [declare functions](./samples/iteration.functions.js):
+Here are various ways to [declare functions](./samples/iteration.functions.js):

 ```js
 const result = await each([